SWAIH-hub/What-good-looks-like/CONTRIBUTING.md

 A reviewer will then read through the pull request and suggest any alterations or approve the PR.
 This process must be done before a PR is merged with the master branch.

-## Code Contributors
+## Contributors

-The following people have contributed to this code under the terms of the Contributor Licence Agreement and Certificate of Origin detailed
+The following people have contributed to this document under the terms of the Contributor Licence Agreement and Certificate of Origin detailed
 below: